Did you know ... Search Documentation:

 To generate a client run

 This creates documented predicates that call the API.
 The server address is extracted from spec.yaml.
-Probably the best way to use this is to include client.pl into your project using include/1.
+Using the option `--module`, the client file is created as a Prolog module that exports the API.

 The predicate mapping